Exemption Guide

 How to apply

-- File your application with your county appraisal district by April 30.
-Include the plan and a property map.
+Submit to your county appraisal district with the plan and a property map.

 Common mistakes

-- Applying without existing ag valuation.
-This is the number one reason for denial.
-The land must already qualify under 1-d-1.
+The number one reason for denial.
+Land must already qualify under 1-d-1.

-- Poor documentation.
 If you can't prove you did the work, it's as if you didn't.
-Keep dated photos, receipts, and activity logs.
+Keep dated photos and logs.

-- One-time efforts.
-Management must be ongoing, not a one-time brush clearing or single food plot that goes unmaintained.
+Management must be ongoing, not a one-time brush clearing that goes unmaintained.

 Frequently asked questions